VM Instant Boot

 Select Internet Protocol Version 4 (TCP/IPv4), click the Properties button and configure as required.

-Using the example NAT switch created in a previous step, configure your settings as follows (note IP address is within the switch address range): - Open a browser and confirm that the recovered VM is connected to the internet.
+Using the example NAT switch created in a previous step, configure your settings as follows (note IP address is within the switch address range):

 This opens the New Virtual Machine Wizard, which will guide you through the steps you need to complete to create the VM.